Burp Suite for Pentester: Web Scanner & Crawler

 According to port swigger “The crawl phase involves navigating around the application, following links, submitting forms, and logging in, to catalog the content of the application and the navigational paths within it.”

-In simpler words, we can say that the burp crawler programmatically moves within the entire web-application, follows the redirecting URL’s, logs inside the login portals and then adds them all in a tree-like structure over in the Site Map view in the Target tab.
+In simpler terms, we can say that the Burp crawler programmatically navigates through the entire web application.
+It follows redirecting URLs, logs into login portals, and then organizes everything in a tree-like structure within the Site Map view in the Target tab.

 Earlier over in the previous versions of burpsuite say “1.7”, we got this crawler termed as “Spider”.
-So why this happened, what new features did the burp crawler carries that it made the spider vanishes off ??
+So why did this happen?
+What new features did the burp crawler carry that made the spider vanish?

 Let’s dig it out !!